rachelbuchta/travel-tracker-rb/README.md

 ## Technologies And Skills

-This appliction is made using:
+This application is made using:
 * Semantic HTML5, CSS3/ SCSS including media queries so that is can be viewed across a variety of screens.
 * ES6 Javascript, classes and iterator methods.
 * Webpack for bundling and production build.